Dear Boards of Directors and Chief Executive Officers:

 - Should contain sufficient information for the credit union to make a prudent credit decision.

-For more information on the appropriate use of written estimates of market value, see the 2010 Interagency Appraisal and Evaluation Guidelines (opens new window).
+For more information on the appropriate use of written estimates of market value, see the 2010 Interagency Appraisal and Evaluation Guidelines (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 Interim Final Rule to Defer Appraisals and Evaluations

 At the April 2020 meeting, the NCUA Board also approved an interim final rule (opens new window) to allow credit unions to defer appraisals and written estimates of market value for transactions requiring such valuations for up to 120 days after the closing of a real estate loan.
-The interim final rule is consistent with the interim final rule approved by other banking agencies on April 10, 2020 (opens new window).
+The interim final rule is consistent with the interim final rule approved by other banking agencies on April 10, 2020 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 The key provisions established in the interim final rule are: